oldboyxx/sweet-pubsub/README.md

 // remove all subscriptions
 ```

-### Advanced publish (you probably don't need this)
+### Emits - namespaced publish (you probably don't need this)

-I sometimes find it useful to visually namespace my topic names (eg. 'pageMounted:users')
+I sometimes find it useful to visually namespace my topic names so I added some sugar.

-If you pass a topic namespaced by ':', pubsub will publish under two separate
+If you use the 'emits' method and pass a topic name namespaced by ':' such as 'pageMounted:users', pubsub will emit two times.
+First 'pageMounted', then 'pageMounted:users'.
+It will also pass 'users' string to the 'pageMounted' emit as the first argument.
+Other arguments will follow in their original order.

 ```
 pubsub.on('pageMounted', (name) => {
   document.title = name
   analytics.track('pageview' {name: name})
+  ...do other general page stuff...
 })

 pubsub.on('pageMounted:users', () => {
   getSomeExtraUserData()
+  ...do stuff specific to users page...
 })

+pubsub.emits('pageMounted:users')

+// this is the same as writing:

+pubsub.emit(pageMounted', 'users')
 pubsub.emit(pageMounted:users')

+// if you want to change the order of topics add '-' to the beginning of topic name like this:

+pubsub.emits('-pageMounted:users')

-// same as writing:
+// this is the same as writing:

 pubsub.emit(pageMounted:users')
 pubsub.emit(pageMounted', 'users')
 ```

-### Advances
+# GL&HF